adopy/adopy/README.rst

       </a>
     </p>

-A Python package for Adaptive Design Optimization on psychological tasks.
+ADOpy is a Python package for Adaptive Design Optimization on experimental tasks.

-Currently working in progress.

 Dependencies
 ------------